max-winderbaum/Mars-Rover-Code-Challenge/README.md

 # Mars Rover Code Challenge
+### Quickstart
+Node.js is the only global dependency for this project.
+Please install node > 12 with npm.

+    npm install
+    npm start --loglevel silent
+### Testing
+Spec files are located alongside the modules they're testing, and follow the naming convention *_spec.js.
+To run tests and rerun when files change:

+    npm test
 ### The Problem
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers